The best Skullcandy headphones you should get in 2022.

 - No option for wired listening

-Durability-wise, these are pretty decent, even though they’re made entirely from plastic.
+Durability-wise, these are pretty solid, even though they’re made entirely from plastic.
 However, because Riff’s are so lightweight, you practically don’t feel them on your head, despite their on-ear design.

 Ear cups are foldable for better portability and nicely padded.
 Earpads come in different colors with tiny speckles, which makes them look unique.
 There are also small holes in the pads, resembling older telephone speakers.

-You can control essential functions like changing volume, answering phone calls, and summoning smart assistant right from the headphones themselves.
+You can control essential functions like changing volume output, answering phone calls, and summoning smart assistant right from the Skullcandy headphones themselves.

 7. Skullcandy Venue